Bechtle (ETR:BC8) PT Set at €192.00 by Baader Bank

-Bechtle (ETR:BC8) received a €192.00 ($225.88) target price from equities researchers at Baader Bank in a research report issued on Tuesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
-Baader Bank’s target price suggests a potential upside of 26.40% from the company’s previous close.
+Baader Bank set a €192.00 ($225.88) target price on Bechtle (ETR:BC8) in a report published on Monday, Borsen Zeitung reports.
+The brokerage currently has a buy rating on the stock.

 Bechtle AG provides information technology services primarily in Europe.
 The company operates in two segments, IT System House & Managed Services, and IT E-Commerce.
 The IT System House & Managed Services segment offers IT strategy consulting, hardware and software selling, project planning and implementation, system integration, IT services, and training for IT operation.